Ebazhanov/linkedin-skill-assessments-quizzes/seo/search-engine-optimization-quiz.md

 - [ ] An interstitial pop-up is treated the same as a soft 404
 - [ ] The pop-up will be ignored, and the content of the page will be indexed correctly

 #### Q10.
-You notice a particular product in an e-commerce storefront is no longer indexed despite no technical issues.
+You notice a particular product in an e-commerce storefront is no longer indexed, despite no technical issues.
 What is a likely reason for this?

 - [x] No title or meta description tags were provided
 - [ ] The Keywords is too competitive